 “Not long ago, it was generally accepted that humanity’s most creative achievements, from art and poetry to major scientific discoveries, were the precious fruits of solitude.
 But in a single heartbeat on history’s timeline, this sacred, fecund privacy has become the unpardonable social sin for the generation on which future creativity depends.” – Hal Crowther

-I wish I could have seen Ian Teh’s photo essay Traces: China 1999-2010 about the gargantuan Three Gorges Dam project and its impact on the communities along the Yangtze River in larger format.
-His images illustrate vividly “the dream of a nation, and its cost”.
+I hope to someday see the large-format images in Ian Teh’s photo-documentary Traces: China 1999-2010.
+Tracing the gargantuan Three Gorges Dam project and its impact on the communities along the Yangtze River, his images illustrate vividly “the dream of a nation, and its cost.”

 Richard Russo’s High and Dry depicts the decline and death of a Gloversville, a town in the foothills of Adirondacks where his grandfathers had settled and slogged away making leather gloves.
 In this poignant memoir, Russo recalls his childhood growing up in a place that was once full of life and his eventual escape from his hometown, as well as the gradual demise of his grandfather due to emphysema that was linked to a lifetime of being exposed to toxic hide dust.